 Step 6 – Negotiate the deal

-Unfortunately most contracts aren't closed on the initial offer – it's really common to receive a counter offer.
+A lot of contracts aren't closed on the beginning offer.
+It's very common to receive a counter offer.
 Don't let it intimidate you.
-We'll consider whether or not to consent to the counter offer, submit our own counter offer, or decline the seller's offer and go on.
+We'll figure out whether or not to agree to the counter offer, submit our own counter offer, or reject the seller's offer and move on.

-Market conditions will play a part in how aggressively we negotiate the contract.
+Market circumstances will play a big part in how aggressively we negotiate the contract.

-We'll also work within your financing budget.
-And at the end of the day, we'll compose a deal that's best for you.
+We'll also work within your financing constraints.
+And when it's all said and done, we'll compose a deal that's best for you.

-Upon completion of the deal, you'll begin working with your mortgage lender to close the loan.
+After the deal is finished, you'll begin working with your mortgage lender to close the loan.

-This won't take very long at all if you've been pre-qualified, but you'll want to keep in close contact with your lender.
+It shouldn't be a long process at all if you're already pre-qualified, but you'll need to keep in close contact with your lender.

-And I'll care for all the property information your lender needs to close the loan.
+And I'll deal with all the property information your mortgage lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will supply you with a Loan Estimate (LE) of closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your mortgage lender within three days of receiving your application.

-This estimate depends on the loan amount, and RESPA requirements mandate that it has to involve all closing costs and be within a narrow range of accuracy.
-I'll examine the estimate and let you know if everything looks okay.
+The estimate is based on the loan amount.
+RESPA requirements order that it has to include all closing costs and be within a tight range of accuracy, and I'll analyze the estimate and let you know if everything looks all right.

-Then it's time to close on your house.
-This will likely occur at a title company or escrow office and should be a smooth and peaceful affair.
+Then we'll close on your home.
+This will most likely take place at a title company or escrow office and is often a smooth and hassle-free event.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+It's time to move into your new house.
 Enjoy it.
-And if you need anything or have any questions, just contact me at (863) 688-2822 or e-mail me at .
+And if you need anything, just contact me at 863-602-6647 or e-mail me at .